yangh567/level4-project/timelog.md

 * *1 minute* writing the timelog

 ## 17 oct 2020 Saturday
-* *5 hours*  working on the recommendation system and debugging
+* *5 hours*  working on the classification model of cancer and debugging
 * *1 minute* writing timelog

 ## 18 oct 2020 Sunday
-* *5 hours* working on recommendation system and debugging
+* *5 hours* working on classification model of cancer and debugging
 * *1 minute* writing timelog